edgeworx/docs/content/en/docs/more/maintenance.md

   configuration installed on your edge devices.

 Typical Darcy Cloud maintenance is invisible to the end user.
-That is to say, there is no interruption to service, and you will not have noticed that the update has occurred.
+That is to say, there is no interruption to service, and you may not have noticed that the update has occurred.
 We refer to this as a [Zero-Impact Maintenance](#zero-impact-maintenance) event.
 However, on occasion
 we may need to temporarily interrupt service to perform significant infrastructure